envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 #### C3

-Q: What is the V8 engine?
+Q: Where is the V8 javascript engine used?
 A: It is the javascript engine used by google chrome and node.

 ### 4. JavaScript on the server: Node.js